Fixing Startup problems

 Warning: Backup your registry before making ANY changes!!!

 Not an add-in?
-It will be a (hidden) workbook then.
+It may be a (hidden) workbook causing trouble then.

 Check workbooks that load at startup.

-- Find your XLSTART folder (On WIndows XP it may be a path like this:
+- Find your XLSTART folder (On Windows XP it may be a path like

 C:\Documents and Settings\Username\Application Data\Microsoft\Excel\XLSTART - Move all files out of it;